an important message to

 I know some of you will be upset/frustrated reading this and I completely understand.
 But I can't apologize for this in anyway.
 We won't always agree with each other and that's ok.
 So PLEASE.
 Before setting your heart and wallet on something you're new or inexperienced at - try saving a cute goldfish needing a loving home from a LOCAL FISH STORE (LFS).
 You'll save a life and gain vital training and fishkeeping skills along the way.

-To find out more about goldfish care please take the time to check out Solid Gold YouTube Channel or learn from experts and fellow hobbyists at goldfishkeepers.com, kokosgoldfish.com and the hundreds of Goldfish Groups/Communities on Facebook.
+To find out more about goldfish care please take the time to learn from experts and fellow hobbyists at goldfishkeepers.com, kokosgoldfish.com and the hundreds of Goldfish Groups/Communities on Facebook.